Wawona Tunnel

 The Wawona Tunnel is a highway tunnel in Yosemite National Park.
 It, and Tunnel View just beyond its east portal, were completed in 1933.

 Wawona Tunnel is named after the community of Wawona but its name origin is not known.
 A popular story claims Wawō'na was the Miwok word for "big tree", or for "hoot of the owl", a bird considered the sequoia trees' spiritual guardian.

 Route

 Wawona Tunnel was bored through solid granite bedrock, and carries Wawona Road through a granite mountain on the south side of the Merced River.
 It is located on one of the three main roads providing access to Yosemite Valley, the most visited section of the park.
 Wawona Road becomes California State Route 41 on exiting the park.
 After passing through the tunnel, when leaving Yosemite Valley, Wawona Road continues to Chinquapin Junction with Glacier Point Road to Badger Pass ski area & Glacier Point, and reaches an elevation of 6039 ft above sea level.

+The completion of the tunnel shortened the trip to Yosemite by 40 mi from Fresno and Southern California, compared to the All-Year Highway from Merced.
+The tunnel's construction was paired with major road upgrades, which expanded a narrow, often steep 12-foot stagecoach road into a 26-foot wide road.
+These improvements lowered the road's incline to a gentle 5% and softened sharp curves, making it better suited for automobile speeds.
+Additionally, the project rerouted the road away from old stagecoach relay stations like Fort Monroe.